-Jay wondered if this family of twenty-eight owned the airport as well.
-This smallest island no doubt held Sheridan’s whole economy in shady palms.
+Jay wondered if this family of twenty-eight owned the airport, too.
+This tiny island held Sheridan’s whole economy in shady palms.

-After a long, lazy lunch Michael led the tour to a bazaar of colorful tents which smelled like bug-sticks.
+After a long, lazy lunch, Michael led the tour to a bazaar of colorful tents which smelled like bug-sticks.
 He instructed the group to meet him on the West side of the island before sunset.
-“There we board our overnight-ferry.
+“There we’ll board our overnight-ferry.
 You may use any currency in the bazaar, but expect sand-dollars in change.
 They are the only currency accepted on Sheridan’s main island.”

 Jay browsed the goods of two hundred islanders.
-Here as always in Sheridan he noticed huge variety in the skin-colors and body-shapes of the native people.
+Here as always in Sheridan, he noticed huge variety in the skin-colors and body-shapes of the native people.
 The tallest wrapped crickets in their wings for the shortest to sell.
 The slimmest sold necklaces of shells next to the fattest threading beaded bracelets.
-One booth sold candy eggs to young boys and girls.
-Another sold plush birds to elderly islanders as gifts for grandchildren.
+One tent sold candy eggs to young boys and girls.
+Another tent sold plush birds to elderly islanders as gifts for grandchildren.

 “Oh!”
 She laughed.
 “Not real bird!
 Okay to make!”
 She offered him another plush bird.
-“You want to buy?
+“Want to buy?
 American cash okay!”

 “[Two please.]”
 Jay paid ten dollars and chose an orange fledgling and a white fledgling from the wide palette available.
 The merchant gave him twine threaded through sand-dollars in change. “[May I take a picture?]”
 The merchant nodded and Jay photographed the stall.